 Mack-Cali Realty Corporation, a Maryland corporation, together with its subsidiaries (collectively, the "Company"), is a fully-integrated, self-administered, self-managed real estate investment trust ("REIT") providing leasing, management, acquisition, development, construction and tenant-related services for its properties and third parties.
-As of June 30, 2013, the Company owned or had interests in 273 properties plus developable land (collectively, the "Properties").
-The Properties aggregate approximately 30.6 million square feet, which are comprised of 250 buildings, primarily office and office/flex buildings totaling approximately 30.1 million square feet (which include four buildings, primarily office buildings aggregating approximately 0.8 million square feet owned by unconsolidated joint ventures in which the Company has investment interests), six industrial/warehouse buildings totaling approximately 387,400 square feet, nine multi-family properties totaling 3,319 apartments (which include seven properties aggregating 2,597 apartments owned by unconsolidated joint ventures in which the Company has investment interests), four retail properties totaling approximately 98,800 square feet (which include two buildings aggregating 81,500 square feet owned by unconsolidated joint ventures in which the Company has investment interests), one hotel (which is owned by an unconsolidated joint venture in which the Company has an investment interest) and three parcels of land leased to others.
+As of September 30, 2013, the Company owned or had interests in 275 properties plus developable land (collectively, the "Properties").
+The Properties aggregate approximately 30.7 million square feet, which are comprised of 251 buildings, primarily office and office/flex buildings totaling approximately 30.2 million square feet (which include 21 buildings, primarily office buildings aggregating approximately 2.6 million square feet owned by unconsolidated joint ventures in which the Company has investment interests), sive parking/retail properties totaling approximately 115,600 square feet (which include two buildings aggregating 81,500 square feet owned by unconsolidated joint ventures in which the Company has investment interests), one hotel (which is owned by an unconsolidated joint venture in which the Company has an investment interest) and three parcels of land leased to others.
 The Properties are located in seven states, primarily in the Northeast, plus the District of Columbia.